-- 1. Particular care will be taken by teachers, parents and pupils when considering the publication of material onto the internet.
+- 3.2 Published content and the school website - The contact details on the website should be the school address, e-mail and telephone number as well as contact information for the Governing Body. - Staff or pupils personal information will not be published. - The headteacher or nominee will take overall editorial responsibility and ensure that content is accurate and appropriate. - 3.3.
+Use of Images - Many school activities involve the taking and use of images.
+These may be undertaken as part of the curriculum, extra school activities, for publicity, or to celebrate achievement. - However, this interest also brings dangers.
+The publication of pupils' images, especially where they are accompanied by the individual's full name, could attract the wrong sort of interest. - The school will consider carefully how these activities are organised and undertaken.
+Particular regard will be given when they involve young or vulnerable pupils who may be unable to question why or how the activities are taking place. - 3.3.1 School Websites - Particular care will be taken by teachers, parents and pupils when considering the publication of material onto the internet.
 Articles will be screened very carefully to ensure that pupils cannot be individually identified by full name or by any other means.
 This includes ensuring that they cannot be identified from the file name of any electronic image files that are placed on a website.
-Ideally, shots should be distant/groups, rather than of individual students. - 2.
-Parents who are considering setting up a private/family website with details relating to a particular school in their community, should first seek permission from the head teacher if they intend using images of other children or young people from the school or a specific setting. - 3.
-All relevant permissions will be sought prior to publication.
+Ideally, shots should be distant/groups, rather than of individual students. - Parents who are considering setting up a private/family website with details relating to a particular school in their community, should first seek permission from the head teacher if they intend using images of other children or young people from the school or a specific setting. - All relevant permissions will be sought prior to publication. - 3.3.2 Consent - Photographs and video images of pupils and staff are classed as personal data under the terms of the Data Protection Act 1998.
+Therefore, the use of such images by schools requires the consent of the individual concerned as well as their parent/carer.